Getting Started with Evernote for:

 - Activity Stream Button: Click to view your Activity Stream, which shows updates that have occurred in your Shared Notes, Shared Notebooks and Joined Notebooks.

-- Sync Button: Click to to manually sync your Evernote account.
+- Sync Button: Click to manually sync your Evernote account.
 Evernote automatically syncs regularly, so using this button is optional.
 Sync ensures that everything in your Evernote account is available anytime and anywhere that you have access to Evernote, including on your phone, tablet, computer and on the Web.

 - Account Info Button: Click to add a new Evernote account, sign out, or view information about your account, including your current monthly usage, your Evernote email address and more.